stac-extensions/sat/README.md

 }
 ```

-Optionaly, the state vectors can be provided in a separate file and referenced as a link with relationship type `sat:osv`.
+It is recommended that the state vectors are provided in a separate file and referenced as a link with relationship type `sat:osv`.
+The file should correspond to the example above.

 ## Relation types